ansible/ansible-documentation/docs/docsite/rst/dev_guide/migrating_roles.rst

 2. Update documentation to use the FQCN.
 Plugins that use ``doc_fragments`` need to use FQCN (for example, ``mydocfrag`` becomes ``mynamespace.mycollection.mydocfrag``).

 3. Update relative imports work in collections to start with a period.
-For example, :file:`./file name` and :file:`../asdfu/filestuff` works but :file:`file name` in same directory must be updated to :file:`./file name`.
+For example, :file:`./filename` and :file:`../asdfu/filestuff` works but :file:`filename` in same directory must be updated to :file:`./filename`.

 If you have a custom ``module_utils`` or import from ``__init__.py``, you must also: